Frank Odhiambo

-Frank Odhiambo (born 29 October 2002) is a Kenyan professional footballer who plays for IFK Haninge on loan from Djurgårdens IF as a defender.
+Frank Odhiambo (born 29 October 2002) is a Kenyan professional footballer who plays as a defender for IF Karlstad, on loan from Djurgårdens IF.

+Playing career

 The connection with Djurgården was established after Kenyan Michael Olunga played for the Swedish club.
 Djurgården decided to sign Odhiambo after he played in the 2020–21 CAF Champions League, the 2021–22 CAF Confederation Cup and made his debut with the Kenyan national team.